 Mid Range: Tierra Viva Miraflores Centro

-Centrally located in Miraflores district, this 3-star hotel is close to shops, beaches and top attractions in Lima.
+Centrally located in the Miraflores district, this 3-star hotel is close to shops, beaches, and top attractions in Lima.
 The rooms air-conditioned with private bathrooms and free wifi.
 A buffet breakfast is also included with the room.
 Perfect for couples and families.

 Budget: Selina Miraflores Lima

 Located in the vibrant Miraflores district and just 15 minutes from the beach.
 Selina features a cinema room, restaurant, bar, games room, and free WiFi.Choose from dorm rooms or private rooms, perfect for friends and solo travelers.

 Overall, backpacking in Peru is generally safe though there are some things to be aware of before visiting.